| THE

 smoke from under the bonnet was accompanied by an all too familiar

+smell.
+Antifreeze.
 "Drat!"
 The master of understatement had excelled himself.
 "We must

 have pulled the bottom hose off in the mud.
 I hope we can find it."
+Standing in 2ft deep mud we opened the bonnet for a looksee.

 Fortunately the hoses were intact.
 The car had overheated because the